Brochin5671/Brochin5671/README.md

 ### Hi there 👋

-I'm Max and in my 5th year, currently attending the University of Guelph for the Computer Science Honours program.
+I'm Max and I previously attended the University of Guelph for my Computer Science Honours program.

 I have a good amount of experience with web-development: **JavaScript, TypeScript, React, HTML/CSS, GraphQL, SQL, MongoDB, Express, Node and Docker.**